 What is Heritage/Heirloom wheat?

-Heritage wheats are old varieties of wheat that humans have been growing since before the industrialisation of bread.
+Heritage wheats are old varieties of wheat that humans have been growing before the industrialisation of bread.
 They have unique flavours and health properties and are also important for the biodiversity of our food bowl.

 What are Ancient Grains?